An exact local mapping from clock-spins to fermions: A mapping-inspired interesting fermionic model

-We fix the Fermi level so that the total occupation number is fixed to the system size $N$.
-Then, it is easy to show that for $g=0$, in the case of even $N$ there are three degenerate ground states, given by

-while for odd $N$ there is a unique ground states, that is $\ket{\text{GS}_1}$.
-In both cases the excited states are gapped.
-Note that the Hamiltonian~(\ref{eq:wata-ferm}) is such that $[H_\text{F},\hat{N}_j]=0 \ \forall j$, implying that the time evolution preserves the occupation number at each site.
-This, together with the fact that the version of the mapping in Eqs.~(\ref{eq:map_n3_abr_sigma-j}) and (\ref{eq:map_n3_abr_tau-j}) is exact and bijective upon restriction to the $\hat{N}_j=1$ subspace, adds consistency to our choice for the mapping.
+Crucially, we observe that the Hamiltonian~(\ref{eq:wata-ferm}) is such that $[H_\text{F},\hat{N}_j]=0 \ \forall j$, implying that the time evolution preserves the occupation number at each site.
+This, together with the fact that the mapping in Eqs.~(\ref{eq:map_n3_abr_sigma-j}) and (\ref{eq:map_n3_abr_tau-j}) is exact and bijective upon restriction to the $\hat{N}_j=1$ subspace, adds consistency to our simplification of the mapping.